torhovland/blazor-redux/README.md

 ### C#

-You can define your reducer logic like this.
-Note that this uses pattern matching to easily cast the action type and extract parameters such as the `Value` property on `IncrementByValueAction`.
+You can define your reducer logic as follows.
+Note that we use pattern matching to easily cast the action type and extract parameters such as the `Value` property on `IncrementByValueAction`.

 ```csharp
 public static int CountReducer(int count, IAction action)